hinkers/NeoTasks/README.md

 * **Visual Mode Support**: Perform actions on multiple tasks simultaneously using Neovim's visual mode.
 * **Archive Functionality**: Automatically stores completed tasks in daily archive files for future reference.
 * **Customizable Interface**: Configure text markers for tasks, panel width, and file paths according to your preferences.
+* **Grouping by Headers**: Organize tasks into groups using header lines and easily move tasks between groups.
+* **Floating Window for Archives**: Browse your archived tasks in a neatly presented floating window.

 ## Packer Installation